 Faecal coliform biota results were also available from the MI at all shellfish areas from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples.
+The shellfish guideline value for faecal coliform in biota outlined in Table 1 was breached at the designated area in the November and August samples.